JWLHuang/1800_202310_DTC13/README.md

 # Project Title
+EcoKart

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our team, DTC13, is developing a web application to help consumers filter through products based on their preferences in order to make more environmentally-conscious decisions.

 ## 2. Names of Contributors
 List team members and/or short bio's here...